Master of Science in Nuclear Operations

 8. NS4620: Seminar on the Chinese People's Liberation Army

-Requirement #3: Systems Engineering and Acquisition Track
+Requirement #3: Specialization Track

 Requirement #4: Thesis or Capstone Project